MohamedBakr21/Cellula_Internship/week_two/Readme.md

-This README provides a comprehensive overview of your **AI Safety Auditor** project, covering setup, architecture, and usage.

----

 # 🛡️ AI Safety Auditor

 A multimodal content moderation system that uses **Natural Language Processing (NLP)** and **Computer Vision** to detect toxic content.
 The system accepts text or images, generates captions for images using a BLIP model, and classifies the resulting text into one of nine safety categories using a DistilBERT model optimized with LoRA.